Taliban in tit-for-tat reply to Ghani: No parleys if captives not freed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KABUL/ISLAMABAD/WASHINGTON: A deadly blast shattered a period of relative calm in Afghanistan on Monday, as the Taliban told their fighters to resume operations against the Afghan security forces - just days after signing a deal with Washington aimed at ushering in a new era of peace.No group immediately claimed responsibility for the attack at a football ground in Khost in eastern Afghanistan, where three brothers were killed, officials told AFP.
+KABUL/ISLAMABAD/WASHINGTON: A deadly blast shattered a period of relative calm in Afghanistan as senior Afghan Taliban leaders said on Monday they had ended their week-long ‘reduction in violence’ with the Afghan government and issued instructions to their military commanders to resume their operations against its security forces and installations in Afghanistan -- just days after signing a deal with Washington aimed at ushering in a new era of peace.No group immediately claimed responsibility for the attack at a football ground in Khost in eastern Afghanistan, where three brothers were killed, officials told AFP.

 Resumption of attacks comes after Ghani warned the Taliban Sunday that he was not committed to a key clause in the Doha deal involving the release of thousands of Taliban prisoners.